 Frequently Asked Questions

-SKM (Sijil Kemahiran Malaysia) is the Malaysian Skills Certificate issued by the Department of Skills Development Malaysia.
+SKM (Sijil Kemahiran Malaysia) is the Malaysian Skills Certificate issued by the Department of Skills Development Malaysia (JPK).
 It confirms that a worker has achieved competency under the National Occupational Skills Standards (NOSS) framework.
-For welders and fitters, SKM Level 3 is generally considered the minimum skilled benchmark.
+For welders and fitters, SKM Level 3 is generally considered the minimum skilled benchmark for industrial deployment.

 Pipe fitters are trained under NOSS-based programmes through accredited TVET institutions.
-However, project-specific requirements may demand additional certifications such as flange management, hydrotesting procedures, confined space entry, and safety compliance training.
+Standard programmes cover mechanical installation and piping fabrication fundamentals, but project-specific requirements often demand additional certifications in areas such as flange management, hydrotesting procedures, confined space entry, and safety compliance.
+Employers should assess these competencies directly during the pre-hire process rather than assuming they are covered by the base NOSS qualification.

 Sources: Department of Skills Development Malaysia (JPK) · Malaysian Qualifications Framework (MQF) · National Occupational Skills Standards (NOSS) · Department of Occupational Safety and Health (DOSH) · CIDB Malaysia · ASME Boiler and Pressure Vessel Code Section IX · AWS D1.1 Structural Welding Code · ISO 9606 Welder Qualification Testing